Who Wants to Be a Millionaire (1999 video game)

 Who Wants to Be a Millionaire is a 1999 quiz/party video game originally developed by Jellyvision and published by Disney Interactive, based on the television franchise of the same name.
-The game was originally based on the American version of the show.
+The game was based on the American version of the show.
 It tasks the player with answering quiz questions in a limited time frame.

-In 2000, it was adapted by Hothouse Creations and Eidos Interactive into European versions titled Who Wants to Be a Millionaire?
-The European versions were based on the British and German versions of the show.

 Gameplay

 Who Wants to Be a Millionaire is a quiz/party video game in which the player answers quiz questions in a limited time frame.

 Development

 Who Wants to Be a Millionaire was developed by Jellyvision, which had previously co-created the successful You Don't Know Jack trivia game series with Berkeley Systems.

 Reception

 Sales

 Who Wants to Be a Millionaire was a commercial blockbuster.
 In the United States, it debuted at #2 on PC Data's list of the best-selling computer games for the week of November 21, at an average retail price of $20.
 Disney Interactive reported that the game "virtually sold out across the country" by Thanksgiving, the day after its release.
 Rising to first place on PC Data's charts in its second week, it proceeded to hold a four-week streak at #1 through November 28–December 25.
 By December 19, it had shipped 1 million units to retailers.
 At the time, Amer Ajami of GameSpot theorized that the game's "US$19 price tag has to be one of the reasons" for its success.
 It dropped to position 2 during the final week of 1999, behind RollerCoaster Tycoon.
 Following a 15th-place finish for the month of November, Millionaire claimed first place for December overall.

 According to PC Data, Who Wants to Be a Millionaire's sell-through reached 592,655 units and its revenues $11.4 million in the United States by the end of 1999.
 This made it the region's fastest-selling, third-highest-selling and seventh-highest-grossing computer game of the year.
 A writer for PC Gamer US called the game's sales "scary" given its late-year launch, and predicted that its "full potential" was not yet realized.
 GameSpot's Steve Smith remarked of Millionaire's performance, "Most hard-core gamers probably gnash their teeth at the thought of Regis Philbin and his simple-minded trivia game outselling every other supposedly respectable game on the market."

 Sales continued in 2000.
 PC Data ultimately ranked Who Wants to Be a Millionaire as the United States' fourth-largest computer game hit of 2000, with 942,978 units sold and $15.67 million revenues earned.

 By April 24, 2001, the game sold 4 million units.